 scroll ⬇️ to get the free pattern & tutorial

-Hello, I am Bob, are you looking for me?
+Hello, I am Bob, the hoodie sock beaver, are you looking for me?

 Do you like my new specky look?